AmanPython/potential-garbanzo/AdityaVerma.md

     ```
     - If True False are used, use the or condition.
     - Their could be other possible itertive solutions, like this problem has one dimensional array solution, but this is far most easiest way to solve.

+## DP on Tress
+ - Diameter of Binary Tree
+ - Maximum path sum from any node to any
+ - Maximum path sum from leaf to leaf
+ - Diameter of N-array Tree